varemenos/aklpgr-blog-posts/how-to-drain-every-single-drop-of-juice-out-of-sublime-text.md

 ### <a name="How-Settings-Work"></a>How Settings Work

-You need to know how settings work in Sublime Text before I continue explaning what they do.
-If open the preferences menu you will notice these options:
+You need to know how settings work in Sublime Text before we continue.
+If you open the preferences menu you will notice these options:

 * Settings - Default
 * Settings - User